Doctor Who: History

 The 50th anniversary of Doctor Who convention, held over three days at the ExCeL London in November 2013, included an appearance of three former Doctors: pictured left to right: Peter Davison, Sylvester McCoy and Colin Baker.

 Starring Christopher Eccleston as the Doctor, Doctor Who returned with the episode "Rose" on BBC One on 26 March 2005, after a 16-year hiatus of in-house production.
 Eccleston left after one series and was replaced by David Tennant.
 Davies left the production team in 2009.
 Steven Moffat, a writer under Davies, was announced as his successor the year before; Matt Smith was announced as the new Doctor in January 2009.
 Smith decided to leave the role of the Doctor in 2013, the 50th anniversary year.
 He was replaced by Peter Capaldi.

 In January 2016, Moffat announced that he would step down after the 2017 finale, to be replaced by Chris Chibnall in 2018.
 A 2017 Christmas special with Capaldi's Doctor, "Twice Upon a Time", was made before the handover to Chibnall; it was not a part of Moffat's initial plans in 2016.
 Jodie Whittaker, the first female Doctor, appeared in three series, the last of which was shortened due to the COVID-19 pandemic.

 Both Whittaker and Chibnall announced that they would depart the series after a series of specials in 2022.
 Davies returned as showrunner from the 60th anniversary specials in 2023.
-Bad Wolf co-produces the series in partnership with BBC Studios Productions; from 2022–2025 Disney supported global distribution of the show as part of a 26-episode agreement that included both Doctor Who and spin-off miniseries The War Between the Land and the Sea (2025).
-Bad Wolf's involvement sees Gardner return to the series alongside Davies and Jane Tranter, who recommissioned the series in 2005.
+Bad Wolf co-produced the series in partnership with BBC Studios Productions; from 2022 to 2025, Disney supported global distribution of the show as part of a 26-episode agreement that included both Doctor Who and the spin-off miniseries The War Between the Land and the Sea (2025).
+Bad Wolf's involvement saw Gardner return to the series alongside Davies and Jane Tranter, who recommissioned the series in 2005.

-David Tennant returned to the role for the 60th anniversary specials, and Ncuti Gatwa played the Doctor for two seasons between 2023 and 2025.
-A Christmas special written by Davies but without Disney's or Gatwa's involvement is scheduled for 2026.
+David Tennant returned to the role for the 60th anniversary specials, and Ncuti Gatwa played the Doctor for two series between 2023 and 2025.
+A Christmas special, to be written by Davies but without Disney's involvement, was announced in 2025, but was cancelled by June 2026 before a script was written, with Davies announcing his departure at the same time.
+The BBC committed to the future of Doctor Who, announcing plans to put the show out to competitive tender later in 2026.
+Media commentators anticipated that the programme would return in 2028 at the earliest, due to the timescales associated with the tender process.